binarin/rabbit-simple-benchmark/README.md

 ============================

 Primitive benchmark to measure relative performance with different erlang/rabbit versions and with different options.
+Only CPU-bound things are measured.

 Scenario is very simple: cluster of 3 nodes, a bunch of producers publish to the 1st node, consumers read from the 2nd on.
 Only normal